liberatorea94/AJ_Portfolio/README.md

 ## Introduction
 The objective of this project is to see the effects of dimensionality reduction on training neural networks, specifically to see the effects of dimensionality reduction on a MLPClassifier for recognizing handwritten digits and how dimensionality reduction can help with saving both space and time.

+## Data
+We used the MNIST Handwritten data set.
+MNIST comes with 60,000 samples of 28x28 handwritten digits and an additional 10,000 samples as training data.
+Here are 100 samples of the training data set: